bit-badger/BitBadger.Npgsql.Documents/src/BitBadger.Npgsql.Documents/README.md

 // ...
 ```

-By default, the library uses a System.Text.Json-based serializer configured to use the FSharp.SystemTextJson converter (which will have no noticeable effect for C# uses).
+By default, the library uses a `System.Text.Json`-based serializer configured to use the `FSharp.SystemTextJson` converter (which will have no noticeable effect for C# uses).
 To provide a different serializer (different options, more converters, etc.), construct it to implement `IDocumentSerializer` and provide it via `Configuration.UseSerializer`.
+If custom serialization makes the serialized Id field not be `Id`, that will also need to be configured.

 ## Using